EvdH0/poreFUME/README.md

 The pipeline consists of 3 steps:
 1.  barcode demultiplexing
 2.  error correction using nanocorrect
+3.  polishing using nanopolish
-3.  annotation of the reads using the CARD datbase
+4.  annotation of the reads using the CARD datbase

 Each step can be skipped using the relevant ```--skipXXX``` parameter.
 For example when only barcodes need to extracted ```--skipNanocorrect``` and ```--skipCARD``` can be used.